I have been practicing yoga since 1999 and qualified with the British Wheel of Yoga, the governing body of Yoga in the UK, in 2005.

 I believe my experiences with ME and my back injury have enabled me to become a better and more informed teacher.
 I am able to empathise with my students and can acknowledge where any of their weaknesses and limitations are.
 With this understanding I help my students turn these into their strengths both in terms of the mental and the physical.

 For me, the best part of teaching is seeing my students develop.
-Observing the way their body’s and their minds adapt; seeing their inner and outer strength develop; watching their confidence soar as they spend time getting to know themselves as they take time out from their daily lives into the sanctuary that is their yoga mat.
+Observing the way their bodies and their minds adapt; seeing their inner and outer strength develop; watching their confidence soar as they spend time getting to know themselves as they take time out from their daily lives into the sanctuary that is their yoga mat.

 I would like to say a special thank you to my family, my friends and the many teachers who have helped and supported me on my yogic journey and I hope continue to do so.
 The biggest thank you undoubtedly goes out to my students, the real teachers - you make it all worthwhile.